ChoiVoi/mini_dungeon/README.md

 line 175 is main function.
 You can simply press run button (you must have java extension to run the game)

+### Player
+The Player, can be moved up, down, left and right into cardinally adjacent squares, provided another entity doesn't stop them (e.g. a wall).
+The Player begins the game with a set amount of health and attack damage.
+The Player spawns at a set 'entry location' at the beginning of a game.

 ### static entities
 <table>
     <tr>